|

 Ashton had brought his sweet girlfriend to my house for the first time on Tuesday night before he entered heaven on Thursday night and we instantly bonded.
 I also knew several of Ashton’s friends.
 They were all heartbroken with the shock of his death.
 And cousins Kaleb (age 14) and Maddi (age 18) were struggling with the deaths of 2 now.
 There was also another cousin, Dylan (age 14) who had grown very close to Ashton and Kaleb the last few years. |

 Ashton’s friend, the driver of the car was there, his heart was broken, he felt awful.
 I asked the kids to gather around him, his parents and his brother.
 We circled them and we prayed for them.
 I asked that everyone love their friend thru this tragic time.
 That was forgiveness.
 That was relief for him, his family, all of his and Ashton’s friends, the community and our family.
 Everyone realized we didn’t have to hate him, Jesus would want us to love him and pray him thru it.
 That’s what we choose to do.
 I’m not sure we could have done that as a family, if we hadn’t been thru the death of Drew.
 I know we couldn’t have done that without knowing Jesus.
 Several kids came forth within the next week and asked me if we could continue to meet and work thru grieving.
 They had questions about death, about heaven, about hell, about who Jesus was, what is baptism.
 Therefore, my first ministry was started with many teenagers who now all call me Grandma Jodi.
 They choose the name Group 15 (Ashton’s baseball #).
-We currently have met for 2 years now.
-I’ve been honored to baptize 16 teenagers and a few parents.
-Others have been baptized by other ministers, at church camp, etc.
+We continued to meet for 3 years, when Ashton's class graduated from high school.
+Although most of Group 15 is in college now, several keep in touch with me, visit me, ask for prayers, etc. They believe God worked through me to help them and He did.
+But I know God sent me this group to help me through my grief.

 The summer of 2020 Through grieving the death of 2 grandsons (Drew age 3 mos. and Ashton age 16) within 5 years, I felt the mountains were calling me.
 I truly felt God calling me to go to one of my favorite places, Great Smokey Mountains, Gatlinburg, TN.
 I had taken my grandchildren there the year before, it was the last place I took Ashton on vacation.
 Ashton said more than once to me: “Grandma, I don't know how anyone could come here and not feel or hear God, while being in His creation here.”
 I felt a confirmation that we should go when Kaleb and Dylan ( a close cousin to Kaleb and Ashton) asked if we could go to Ashton's favorite place in the mountains.